mad654/boilerplate-php-command-line/README.md

 **NOTE: you should abstract access to `getenv` calls by a class.**
 See a example in [src/Example/Environment.php](src/Example/Environment.php)

+### Configure logging

+The following handlers are configured by default:
+ - finger-crossed console logging to `STDOUT` based on `APP_LOG_LEVEL` in `etc/config`
+ - log all to '`APP_LOG_DIR`/`APP_NAME`.debug.log'
+ - finger-crossed logging to '`APP_LOG_DIR`/`APP_NAME`.error.log'

+The following processors are configured by default:
+ - PsrLogMessageProcessor
+ - ProcessIdProcessor
+ - MemoryUsageProcessor
+ - MemoryPeakUsageProcessor

+You have full control over all logging settings provided by monolog.
+Make your changes in [etc/logging.inc.php](etc/logging.inc.php).

+More details on monolog: https://github.com/Seldaek/monolog

+**NOTE: -q -v -vv -vvv have no effect on the console logger**

 ## Roadmap
 - [DONE] integrate symfony-console
 - [DONE] integrate .env: feature/mad654/env-integration